Phsphorus/LinuxSubsystemOnAndroid/README.md

 # LSA

-### Linux Subsystem on Android
+## Linux Subsystem on Android

 LSA is an experimental Linux integration layer for rooted Android devices.

-The goal is not simply to run a Linux chroot on Android.
-LSA attempts to make the Linux environment behave like part of the device by bridging Android hardware, services, graphics, audio, sensors, networking, and device interfaces into a conventional Linux userspace.
+The goal is not simply to run Linux inside a chroot.

+LSA attempts to make a conventional Linux userspace behave like part of the Android device by bridging Android hardware, services, graphics, audio, sensors, networking, and device interfaces into forms Linux software already understands.

-Instead of expecting every Linux application to understand Android, LSA tries to make Android resources appear in forms Linux software already understands.
+Instead of requiring every Linux application to know how Android works, LSA tries to make Android resources appear as normal Linux resources.

-> **Current status:** Pre-Alpha
+> **Project status:** Pre-Alpha
-> **Current known-good snapshot:** `1.2.0.5-PreAlpha-KnownGood-FullStack-TierDComplete-20260901`
+> **Current known-good release:**
+> `1.2.0.5-PreAlpha-KnownGood-FullStack-TierDComplete-20260901`

 ---

+# Architecture
-## What LSA currently consists of

-LSA is split into two coordinated service trees:
+LSA currently consists of two coordinated service environments:

 ```text
 Android